UHDanke/gd_docs/triggers/items_and_timers.md

 When persistent, items and timers keep all of their values and settings between attempts.
 In the case of timers, this includes timer stop options and remaps.

+Count triggers are not persistent between attempts, the Count's stored item value does not get updated on respawn if the Count was activated prior to the checkpoint.
+If the persistent item value changes after the checkpoint, the Count's stored value and item value will differ.

+While timers are persistent, Time Event triggers are not.

 Special items like are not affected by Item Persist - Main time and Attempts are persistent, Points are not.